 The Last Kids on Earth by Max Brallier, illustrated by Douglas Colgate

-ADDICTING!!
+One of the best science fiction books on this list!
 In this story, the zombie apocalypse is kind of fun.
 At least that’s how Jack approaches life and zombie fights.
 He and his best friend, Quint, live in an upgraded, well-defended treehouse (which is SO COOL I totally want to live there) where they plan for rescuing his crush June (even though she doesn’t need rescuing being quite capable) and fighting zombies.
 Illustrations throughout make this even more appealing to read and imagine.
 I absolutely love this series.

 Hypnotists by Gordon Korman

 Mix the action-packed writing of Korman with a boy who can hypnotize others – and who is recruited to be in a “special” school to save the world.
 But is that really what the school does?
-And, unlike some series whos sequels disappoint, all the books in this series are excellent.
+And, unlike some series whose sequels disappoint, all the books in this series are excellent.

 Explorer Academy: The Nebula Secret by Trudi Trueit